tf664/2D-Black-Hole-Simulation/README.md

 - Realistic mass scaling
 - Gravitational time dilation effects

-### Limitations
+### Limitation

-- 2D projection of 3D spacetime
-- Classical ray optics (no quantum effects)
-- No accretion disk or matter interactions
-- Simplified visualization of complex 4D geometry
 - Simplified visualization of complext 4D geometry
-    -> 2D curved paths that photons follow
+- > 2D curved paths that photons follow
-    -> Reality: These paths are the projection of 4D geodesics onto 3D space, themselves curved by the geometry of 4D spacetime
+- > Reality: These paths are the projection of 4D geodesics onto 3D space, themselves curved by the geometry of 4D spacetime

 ## References